 These Songs of Freedom

-Photos shamelessly copied from Dave's website Won't you help to sing these songs of freedom?'Cause all I ever had, redemption songs --Bob Marley and the Wailers, Redemption Song “How about legal stuff?
+Won't you help to sing these songs of freedom?'Cause all I ever had, redemption songs --Bob Marley and the Wailers, Redemption Song “How about legal stuff?
 Have you broken any laws?”
 “You mean besides all the substance abuse we just talked about a minute ago?”
-From my intake interview … Continue reading These Songs of Freedom
+From my intake interview at the psychologist office, an hour … Continue reading These Songs of Freedom

 Tics.
 Part 45.